 You will need to brand your creative business, and for some of you, that brand is yourself.
 Know your strengths and what sets you apart from others.
 Be unapologetic-ally to you!
 You are who you are for a reason, and God made you perfect just the way you are.
 Go with your strengths.

 Get ready to learn a lot!
 I never dreamed there were so many working parts to an online creative business.
 Technology is probably the hardest part, but with persistence and not being afraid to ask for help, you can get there.
 It’s just a matter of pushing buttons.

 7. You’re Not Afraid To Fail In Your Creative Business

 Facing the fear of failure in a creative business is enough to keep you from even starting.
-You need to be ready to face it head-on.
-Do it scared!
+It would be best if you were ready to face it head-on.
+Do it, scared!
 If you don’t start, you will never know success.
 It’s that simple.

 8. You’re Not Afraid To Succeed

 The fear of success is real.
 Some business that experience rapid growth fails due to fear.
 The fear of “I can’t handle it.”

 Believe it or not, but it’s not expensive starting an online creative business.
 Social media is free, and most everyone has a phone and a computer.
 Most phones have great cameras, so there’s no need to buy a fancy camera just yet.
 Save some cashback for other things that will help grow your creative business.
 Courses and online groups are a great way to learn from the convenience of your own home.
 It takes time to become successful, so have a plan.